SomeWeekendReading/someweekendreading.github.io/_posts/2025-01-01-stock-market-streaks.md

-We'll model each day's stock market result as an independent identically distributed draw from a [Bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution) (a slightly biased-upward coin flip, to get the overall trend that stocks mostly go up over
+We'll model each day's stock market result as an independent identically distributed draw from a [Bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution) (a coin flip, but slightly biased in favor of "up" days, to get stocks going mostly up over time):
-time:

 $$
 \left\{